learn-co-curriculum/hs-ironboard-gitconfig-setup/README.md

 * Go back to terminal and verify that you successfully added the SSH key by typing `ssh -T git@github.com`.
 You should get back `Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.`

+Github has great online documention [here](https://help.github.com/articles/generating-ssh-keys) if you need more help.

 ### Congrats!
 You are all set.